 The IMDEA Software Institute has been granted the ``ENTRA (Whole-Systems Energy Transparency)'' EU project, which aims to promote the development of greener IT products by enabling "energy-aware" software development.
 Within the project, starting on October 1, 2012, researchers from the IMDEA Software Institute will create tools for advanced program analysis and modeling of energy consumption in computer systems which will facilitate predictions of energy consumption early in the software design phase.
 ENTRA is funded by the EU 7th Framework Programme, through the Future and Emerging Technologies (FET) scheme, and has an overall budget of 2.1 million Euro.
 Apart from the IMDEA Software Institute and Roskilde University, which coordinates the project, the consortium also includes XMOS Ltd. and the University of Bristol.

 Local project contact: Pedro López-García

-The IMDEA Network of institutes have been granted AMAROUT-II, an EU Marie Curie (PEOPLE-COFUND) programme that will offer 152 fellowships during the next 4 years to experienced researchers to help develop their individual research projects within any one of the research institutes comprising the IMDEA network.
+The IMDEA network of institutes has been granted AMAROUT-II, an EU Marie Curie (PEOPLE-COFUND) program that will offer 152 fellowships during the next 4 years to experienced researchers to help develop their individual research projects within any one of the research institutes comprising the IMDEA network.
 Each fellowship funds a researcher for up to three years.
 A permanent call for applications will be opened on October, 1 2012 and will run until September, 30 2015, with periodic closing dates.
-The program, coordinated by the IMDEA Software Institute, is designed to support transnational mobility of experienced researchers offering attractive working conditions and providing opportunities to deepen and widen researcher skills.
-AMAROUT-II is a continuation of AMAROUT, a highly successful COFUND programme which is now closed for applications.
+The program, prepared and coordinated by the IMDEA Software Institute, is designed to support transnational mobility of experienced researchers offering attractive working conditions and providing opportunities to deepen and widen their skills.
+AMAROUT-II is a continuation of AMAROUT, a highly successful COFUND program which is now closed for applications.